 We studiously reevaluate possible threats to provide you with high-quality service and strong protection.
 That is why we offer extremely secure 256-bit traffic encryption.
 Our top-notch app uses both methods depending on the protocol and operating system to ensure the best security and performance.

 Moreover, with our personal IP address offering, you can rest assured that all your connected devices, as well as your personal data, are absolutely safe from adversaries.
-First of all, a personal static IP address means it belongs to you solely.
+First of all, a personal VPN's static IP means it belongs to you solely.
 This will ensure that no one from another IP address will be able to access your network.
 The unique and clean personal IP will become your brand new secure online identity.
 It gives you far greater control, flexibility, and better performance, as a whole.

 You also can remotely connect to your home network using your secure personal IP address.
 Just assign it to your router as a trusted IP address and be free to check if your children are playing online games instead of doing their homework, or control the heat level in the house.